Azure/azure-rest-api-specs-examples/specification/desktopvirtualization/resource-manager/Microsoft.DesktopVirtualization/preview/2022-02-10-preview/examples-go/ScalingPlan_Create.md

 							Minute: to.Ptr[int32](0),
 						},
 					}},
-				TimeZone: to.Ptr("<time-zone>"),
+				TimeZone: to.Ptr("Central Standard Time"),
 			},
 		},
 		nil)
 	if err != nil {
-		log.Fatalf("failed to finish the request: %v", err) return
+		log.Fatalf("failed to finish the request: %v", err) }
-	}
 	// TODO: use response item
 	_ = res
 }
 ```

-Read the [SDK documentation](https://github.com/Azure/azure-sdk-for-go/blob/sdk%2Fresourcemanager%2Fdesktopvirtualization%2Farmdesktopvirtualization%2Fv0.4.0/sdk/resourcemanager/desktopvirtualization/armdesktopvirtualization/README.md) on how to add the SDK to your project and authenticate.
+Read the [SDK documentation](https://github.com/Azure/azure-sdk-for-go/blob/sdk%2Fresourcemanager%2Fdesktopvirtualization%2Farmdesktopvirtualization%2Fv2.0.0-beta.1/sdk/resourcemanager/desktopvirtualization/armdesktopvirtualization/README.md) on how to add the SDK to your project and authenticate.